Tiger Cloud: Performance, Scale, Enterprise

 MST

 You use the Kafka source connector in Tiger Cloud to stream events from Kafka into your service.
 Tiger Cloud connects to your Confluent Cloud Kafka cluster and Schema Registry using SASL/SCRAM authentication and service account–based API keys.
-Only the Avro format is currently supported.
+Only the Avro format is currently supported with some limitations.

-This page explains how to connect Tiger Cloud to your Confluence Cloud Kafka cluster.
+This page explains how to connect Tiger Cloud to your Confluent Cloud Kafka cluster.

 Create a target Tiger Cloud service with real-time analytics enabled.